-We label everything that happens in our lives into two categories: Good or Bad
+We label everything that happens in our life into two categories: Good or Bad

-When we succeed in our businesses, careers, jobs, creative projects, studies, or relationships, we believe it’s good.
-No doubt it is.
-But when we fail at them, we convince ourselves that it’s bad — a bad experience.
+When we succeed in what we do, we believe it’s good.
+But when we fail, we convince ourselves that it’s bad — a bad experience.

-In other words, when our expectations meet our reality, we feel happy or successful (hooray).
+In other words, when our expectations meet our reality, we feel happy or successful.
 But when it didn’t, we feel the opposite.

 The worst part?
 We think it’s a bad thing.